What Is Sickle Cell Disease?

 The disease gets its name because when you have SCD, your red blood cells look like a sickle, which is a C-shaped farm tool.

 Red blood cells contain a molecule called hemoglobin, which carries oxygen throughout the body.
 In a healthy person, hemoglobin is smooth, round, and flexible.
 That allows red blood cells to glide easily through your bloodstream.
 But if you have SCD, the hemoglobin’s shape is abnormal.
-It forms rods that clump together.
 That causes red blood cells to become rigid and curved.
 The odd-shaped cells block blood flow.
-It’s dangerous, and can cause extreme pain, anemia, and other symptoms.
+It’s dangerous and can cause extreme pain, anemia, and other symptoms.

 About 100,000 people in the United States have sickle cell disease.
-Most of them are African-Americans.
+Most of them are African American.

-A problem in the hemoglobin-beta gene found on chromosome 11.
-The defect forms abnormal hemoglobin molecules.
+Sickle cell disease is caused by a problem in the hemoglobin-beta gene found on chromosome 11.
+The defect forms abnormal hemoglobin.

 Both your parents need to pass the abnormal hemoglobin gene on to you in order for you to develop the disease.
 If both your parents carry the defective gene, you have a 1 in 4 chance of inheriting the disease and becoming sick with it.

-If a child is born with one defective hemoglobin-beta gene, he may become a carrier of the disease.
+If a child is born with one defective hemoglobin-beta gene, they may become a carrier of the disease.
 Carriers usually don’t develop SCD symptoms.
-But, they can pass the disease on to future children if their partner also carries the sickle cell trait.
+But they can pass the disease on to their children if their partner also carries the sickle cell trait.

 Types of Sickle Cell Disease

-There are several different forms of sickle cell disease.
-The type you or your child inherit depends on many things, including the specific type of abnormal hemoglobin you have.
+There are several forms of sickle cell disease.
+The type you or your child inherits depends on many things, including the specific type of abnormal hemoglobin you have.